 "And the sixth angel sounded, and I heard a voice from the four horns of the golden altar which is before Elohim, saying to the sixth angel which had the trumpet, Loose the four angels which are bound in the great river Euphrates.
 And the four angels were loosed, which were prepared for an hour, and a day, and a month, and a year, for to slay the third part of men" (Revelation 9:13-15, emphasis added).

-In nearly all other translations referenced, we find this verse written in reference to a specific point in time and not a period of time.
-“So the four angels who had been in readiness for that [specific] hour in the appointed day, month, and year were liberated to destroy a third of mankind” (Amplified Bible, emphasis added).
+In nearly all other translations referenced, we find this verse written about a specific point in time and not a length of time.
+"So the four angels who had been in readiness for that [specific] hour in the appointed day, month, and year were liberated to destroy a third of mankind" (Amplified Bible, emphasis added).

 "And the number of the army of the horsemen were two hundred thousand thousand: and I heard the number of them" (Revelation 9:16).
 As in Revelation 7:4, it is stated here also: "I heard the number of them."
 This is a literal number just as the 144,000 is a literal number in Revelation 7:4.
 It appears from what is stated here that Satan took 200,000,000 angels with him when he was driven from heaven.

-Just as there were four angels pictured in Revelation 7:1 holding “the four winds of the earth,” there are four angels here “bound in the great river Euphrates” (Revelation 9:14).
-When they are loosed “the third part of men” are killed (Revelation 9:15).
+Just as there were four angels pictured in Revelation 7:1 holding "the four winds of the earth," there are four angels here "bound in the great river Euphrates" (Revelation 9:14).
+When they are loosed, "the third part of men" are killed (Revelation 9:15).
 The war pictured here is also shown in Daniel 11:40.
-Daniel 11:40 will give us greater clarification to the timing of this war prior to the return of Yahushua and who will be involved.
+Daniel 11:40 will give us greater clarification to the timing of this war before the return of Yahushua and who will be involved.

-We are told: “And the rest of the men which were not killed by these plagues [Revelation 9:17-19] yet repented not of the works of their hands, that they should not worship devils, and idols of gold, and silver, and brass, and stone, and of wood, which neither can see, nor hear, nor walk: Neither repented they of the murders, nor of their sorceries, nor of their fornication, nor of their thefts” (Revelation 9:20-21).
-Mankind has become so hardened and calloused in their hearts, that it seems like nothing which Elohim can do for them or permit to come upon them can change them.
-They “repented not” sums up their condition.
+We are told: "And the rest of the men which were not killed by these plagues [Revelation 9:17-19] yet repented not of the works of their hands, that they should not worship devils, and idols of gold, and silver, and brass, and stone, and of wood, which neither can see, nor hear, nor walk [please note: The image pictured in Revelation 13:15 is able to talk.]: Neither repented they of the murders, nor of their sorceries, nor of their fornication, nor of their thefts" (Revelation 9:20-21, emphasis added).
+We will see in a later chapter that an image to the beast will be able to talk (Revelation 13:15).
+Humanity has become so hardened and calloused in their hearts, that nothing that Elohim can do for them or permit to come upon them can change them.
+They "repented not" sums up their condition.
 We will obtain a clearer picture of what is taking place here in the sixth trumpet when we get to Daniel 11:36-45 and specifically verse 40.
 What you have been reading almost sounds like science fiction.
-Satan has been working to desensitize mankind so when these things begin to happen, many will not be able to correctly process what is taking place because they have allowed their minds to be filled with the lies and deceptions and fantasies and fiction manufactured by the father of lies, Satan.
+Satan has been working to desensitize humanity, so when these things begin to happen, many will not be able to correctly process what is taking place.
+They have allowed their minds to be filled with the lies and deceptions and fantasies and fiction manufactured by the father of lies, Satan.

 The conclusion of the sixth trumpet is seen in Revelation 11:7-13.
 Revelation 11:14-15 tells us, "The second woe is past; and, behold, the third woe cometh quickly.
 And the seventh trumpet sounded."
 The concluding events of the sixth trumpet will be discussed when we get to Revelation 11.

-There is much professed religion in the world today, but very little of what Elohim requires of mankind.
-“He hath showed you, O man, what is good; and what doth Yahuwah require of you, but to do justly, and to love mercy, and to walk humbly with thy Elohim?”
+There is much-professed religion in the world today, but very little of what Elohim requires of humanity.
+"He hath showed you, O man, what is good; and what doth Yahuwah require of you, but to do justly, and to love mercy, and to walk humbly with thy Elohim?"
 (Micah 6:8).
-Most have the attitude of Cain; that Elohim should accept what they bring Him, in spite of what He has shown clearly in His Word and what He requires of mankind.
-But a few have always worshipped Elohim in “spirit and truth” because He is worthy; they have discovered, in spite of all the lies and deceptions that Satan has perpetrated about Elohim, the truth about Him and what He expects of mankind.
+Most have the attitude of Cain; that Elohim should accept what they bring Him, in spite of what He has shown clearly in His Word and what He requires of humanity.
+A few have always worshipped Elohim in "spirit and truth" because He is worthy.
+They have discovered, in spite of all the lies and deceptions that Satan has perpetrated about Elohim, the truth about Him and what He expects of humanity.
 If someone has ever slandered your good name, you know how hard it is to regain the confidence and friendship of those who have been infected by the slanderer.
 It is no different with Elohim.

-Someday, Elohim will establish His eternal kingdom, and He is longing for all of us to accept the salvation which He has made available by the sacrifice of His only begotten Son and the impartation of His Own Spirit so we can live according to His will.
+Someday, Elohim will establish His eternal kingdom, and He is longing for all of us to accept the salvation which He has made available by the sacrifice of His only begotten Son as our Substitute and the impartation of His Own Spirit so we can live according to His will.

-In the first four trumpets, Elohim removed His protection from the earth, and we are affected by a meteorite shower, followed by two asteroid impacts, followed by one-third of the atmosphere becoming clouded by debris that blocks the sun and moon and stars over a third part of the earth for a period of time.
+In the first four trumpets, Elohim removed His protection from planet earth, and we are affected by a meteorite shower, followed by two asteroid impacts, followed by one-third of the atmosphere becoming clouded by debris that blocks the sun and moon and stars for some time.
 The earth, as well as man, is affected by these first four trumpets.

-In the seventh trumpet we will see another restraint Elohim has in place.
-This restraint has been upon Himself and is seen in the seven plagues pictured in Revelation 16.
-The purpose underlying all that occurs during the final days of the earth prior to the return of Yahushua is to bring us to our senses so that we turn to Elohim for salvation.
-No earthly parent enjoys inflicting punishment on their children or to see them suffer, but there comes a time when you have exhausted all other means and as a parent you are left with no other alternative.
-When we get down to the seven plagues, Elohim will be in earnest with mankind to turn to Him and will have exhausted every other avenue to get us to accept His plan of salvation for us, before He does “His work, His strange work: and bring to pass His act, His strange act” (Isaiah 28:21).
+In the seventh trumpet, we will see another restraint Elohim has in place.
+This restraint is upon Himself and is seen in the seven plagues pictured in Revelation 16.
+The purpose underlying all that occurs during the final days of the earth before the return of Yahushua is to bring us to our senses so that we will turn to Elohim for salvation.
+No earthly parent enjoys inflicting punishment on their children or seeing them suffer, but there comes a time when you have exhausted all other means, and as a parent, you are left with no other alternative.
+When we get down to the seven plagues, Elohim will be in earnest with humanity to turn to Him and will have exhausted every other avenue to get us to accept His plan of salvation for us, before He does "His work, His strange work: and bring to pass His act, His strange act" (Isaiah 28:21).
 Elohim punishing His creatures is not an act that He does lightly.
-The first six plagues will be Elohim’s last means of getting our attention before it is too late.
+The first six plagues will be Elohim's last means of getting our attention before it is too late.
 Yes, Elohim gets angry, but He does not let His anger control His emotions.
-“Be ye angry, and sin not” (Ephesians 4:26).
+"Be you angry, and sin not" (Ephesians 4:26).

-In all of these events pictured for us in the books of Daniel and Revelation, Elohim still exercises restraint; Elohim could destroy us in a moment.
-He could take back the breath of life He gave to mankind in the beginning, and we would cease to exist.
+In all of these events pictured for us in the books of Daniel and Revelation, Elohim still exercises restraint.
+Elohim could destroy us in a moment.
+He could take back the breath of life He gave to humanity in the beginning, and we would cease to exist.
+"If He [Elohim] set His heart upon man, if He gather unto Himself His spirit and His breath; all flesh shall perish together, and man shall turn again unto dust" (Job 34:14-15, emphasis added).
 There is a purpose behind all Elohim does, and it is always for the benefit of His creatures and the eternal security of the Universe.
-“Turn us again, O Elohim, and cause Thy face to shine; and we shall be saved” (Psalm 80:3, 7, 19).
+"Turn us again, O Elohim, and cause Thy face to shine; and we shall be saved" (Psalm 80:3, 7, 19).
 Go, Tell the World of Their Danger!

 - 1. Who is the king, from the bottomless pit, that fell from heaven?